felsenhower/partdiff-py/README.md

 ## Variants

-The repository contains three variants:
+The repository contains multiple variants:
 - `simple`: An intentionally naïve and straightforward implementation (simple but slow)
 - `np_vectorize`: An implementation that uses numpy's fast factorized math for the Jacobi method.
 For the Gauß-Seidel method, this is not possible[^1], so we're only having some minor simplifications here.
 - `numba`: An implementation where the main loop has been JIT-compiled with numba.